bertozzivill/train-the-trainers/episodes/skill-with-practice.md

   Novices may have difficulty formulating questions, or may ask questions that seem irrelevant or off-topic as they rely on prior knowledge, without knowing what is or is not related yet.

-  > Example: A *novice* learner in a Carpentries workshop might never have heard of the bash shell, and therefore
+  > Example: A *novice* learner in a data visualization workshop might never have made a plot using code, and
-  > may have no understanding of how it relates to their file system or other programs on their computer.
+  > may have no understanding of how to load data into an R or Python workspace, much less visualize it.

 - *Competent practitioner*: someone who has enough understanding for everyday purposes.
 They will not know all the details of how something works and their understanding may not be entirely accurate, but it is sufficient for completing normal tasks with normal effort under normal circumstances.

-  > Example: A *competent practitioner* in a Carpentries workshop might have used the shell before and understand how to
+  > Example: A *competent practitioner* in a data visualization workshop might have used `ggplot2` or `matplotlib` before and knows how to
-  > move around directories and use individual programs, but they might not understand how they can fit these programs
+  > generate common plots (line, scatter, bar) using default color schemes, but may not know how to
-  > together to build scripts and automate large tasks.
+  > customize appearance, labeling, color, or faceting.

 - *Expert*: someone who can easily handle situations that are out of the ordinary.

-  > Example: An *expert* in a Carpentries workshop may have experience writing and running shell scripts and, when
+  > Example: An *expert* in a data visualization workshop may have extensive experience creating high-quality plots for publication and presentation, as well as an understanding of visualization theory.
-  > presented with a problem, immediately sees how these skills can be used to solve the problem.
+  > When presented with complex data to visualize, they may immediately come up with creative ideas to tell an effective story.

 Note that how a person *feels* about their skill level is not included in these definitions!
 You may or may not consider yourself an expert in a particular subject, but may nonetheless function at that level in certain contexts.
-We will come back to the expertise of the Instructor and its impact -- positive and negative -- on teaching, in the next episode.
+We will come back to the expertise of the Instructor and its impact -- positive and negative -- on teaching, in a few episodes.
 For now, we are primarily concerned with novices, as this is The Carpentries' primary target audience.